Skip to content

 How to find Silicobra in desert biomes in Pokémon Go

-Silicobra and Sandaconda in front of a polygonal shape and a textured background.
+Silicobra and Sandaconda in front of a textured background.

 Silicobra and Sandaconda.
 Credit: One More Catch (via The Pokémon Company)